mosabami/modernize-app-ai-ready/exercises/ex-4/13-import-create-promptflow.md

 ![n9s08385.png](../../media/n9s08385.png)

-> :note: AI Studio also includes an integrated vector search feature.
+> 📓 AI Studio also includes an integrated vector search feature.
 We didn’t specify the use of the integrated vector search feature for this lab because we can’t deploy a flow that uses the feature to a container at this time.

 ## Description